 - Energy drinks, soda, and soy milk

-Once you’ve determined whether histamine seems to be a factor for you, you can then go about modifying the whole picture of your diet, training and rest to try to find a better balance.
+Once you’ve determined whether histamine intolerance seems to be a factor for you, you can then go about modifying the whole picture of your diet, training and rest to try to find a better balance.
 Once diagnosed correctly, many people with histamine intolerance go on to eat a low-histamine diet without eliminating everything in the list.
-Keep in mind that the highest culprits (fermented foods, alcohol, preserved meats and leftovers) are definitely beneficial to eliminate for maximal success.
-Yasmina Ykelenstam has a wonderful wealth of information about the condition and delicious recipes that serve as a resource if you suspect you may be suffering from histamine intolerance.
+Keep in mind that the highest culprits (fermented foods, alcohol, preserved meats, and leftovers) are beneficial to reduce for maximal success.
+Yasmina Ykelenstam has an incredible wealth of information about the condition and delicious recipes that serve as a resource if you suspect you may be suffering from histamine intolerance.

 Alison Vickery, a holistic health coach, recommends increasing the following in your diet: